 I’m intrigued.
 How far can an electric car go?

 An electric vehicle (or EV, for short) can drive for 50 to 250 miles before needing a recharge.
 Using the heater or air conditioner can shorten the range somewhat.
 Most people won’t need to recharge during the day.
-But if you do want to charge up while you’re out and about, you won’t find a better place than the Kansas City metro to do so.
-The KCP&L Clean Charge Network offers 1,000+ public charging stations, so it’s easy to find one where you live, work and play.
+But if you do want to charge up while you’re out and about, you won’t find a better place than the areas served by the Clean Charge Network.
+The network offers 1,100+ public charging stations, so it’s easy to find one where you live, work and play.

 How much does it cost to charge an electric car?

 Electric car efficiency is measured in kilowatt-hours (kWh) per 100 miles instead of miles per gallon.
 Costs vary depending on the price of electricity and gas — and the car’s efficiency — but it can run about $5 to drive your electric car for 100 miles.
 Out and about and need a charge?
-Most public charging stations in the Kansas City metro are free!
+Some public charging stations in the Clean Charge Network are free!

 A federal tax credit of up to $7,500 is available for the purchase or lease of an electric car.
-These funds are applied toward the amount of federal income tax you owe, so the credit can vary from $2,500 to $7,500.
-Dealerships and automakers also offer occasional incentives — and the KCP&L Clean Charge Network has been known to arrange special group buys with amazing pricing.
+These funds are applied to the amount of federal income tax you owe, so the credit can vary from $2,500 to $7,500.
+Dealerships and automakers also offer occasional incentives — and the Clean Charge Network has been known to arrange special group buys with amazing pricing.
 As for perks?
-How about rock-star priority parking spots at Kauffman and Arrowhead, among other high-traffic places?
+How about rock-star priority parking spots at some high-traffic places?

 Sign up get news about the Clean Charge Network, tips for driving electric vehicles, profiles of other drives, and more!